How to Delete Lines in Vim / Vi

 Does dd copy the deleted line?

 Yes.
 Vim places deleted text into the default register.
 You can paste it with p (after the cursor) or P (before the cursor).
 This makes dd + p a quick way to move a line.
+See how to copy, cut, and paste in Vim for the named registers and the rest of the yank commands.

 How do I delete a line without saving it to a register?